Cue Card Sample

 Sample Answer 2:

-Well, the story goes like this.
-When I was a university student about 8 years ago, I used to borrow a lot of books from my university library and returned them all on time after reading them.
-But, once I borrowed a very interesting book, and it was so interesting that I had to read it at least half-a-dozen of times.
-So, I kept extending the returning date for this book again and again and kept it reading until suddenly I lost it one day.
+Well, the story goes like this - when I was a university student about 4 years ago, I used to borrow a lot of books from my university library and returned them all on time after reading them.
+But, once I borrowed a very interesting book, and it was so interesting that I had to read it at least half-a-dozen times!
+So, I kept extending the return date for this book again and again and kept it reading until suddenly I lost it one day.

-By the way, I lost the book because I carried it with me to all kinds of places.
-After all, I wanted to utilize my free time in reading this book, but little did I know that one day I would leave that book by mistake either at one of those places, I visited, or in a bus while visiting those places.
+I think I lost the book because I carried it with me to all kinds of places.
+After all, I wanted to utilize my free time in reading this book, but little did I know that one day I would leave that book by mistake either at one of those places, I visited, or on a bus while visiting those places.